SciTools/iris/docs/src/further_topics/dask_best_practices/dask_bags_and_greed.rst

     os.environ["VECLIB_MAXIMUM_THREADS"] = "1"
     os.environ["NUMEXPR_NUM_THREADS"] = "1"

-Second, if we are using a multi-processing system then SLURM must also be configured to prevent it optimising the number of cores necessary for the job.
+Lastly, if you are using SLURM on the computing cluster then SLURM must be configured to prevent it optimising the number of cores necessary for the job.
 See the SLURM commands below, to be added before running the python script.
 It's important that ``ntasks`` matches the number of CPU's specified in the python script.
 You